R1dwanMaulana/R1dwanMaulana/README.md

 ### Hi there 👋
+## My Hobby is badminton 🏸 and cycling 🚴🏻‍♂️
-my favorite animal is cat 🐱
+## My Animals is cat 🐱 and fish 🐠
 ## Ridwan Maulana

 I'm a Web Developer | JavaScript Enthusiast and I love OSS.